NinesStack/sidecar-executor/README.md

    up in the Mesos sandbox logs.
 Be careful here since the Mesos logs are *not* rotated by the Mesos worker.
 Requires that `RelaySyslog` be true.
-Note that if you don't want syslog but you do want this option, there is not *much* harm in turning on `RelaySyslog` since the UDP packets will just drop.
+Note that if you don't want syslog but you do want this option, there is not *much* harm in turning on `RelaySyslog` since the UDP packets will just drop. **Note**:
+   This only works with Docker log drivers `json-file` and `journald` because it uses the native Docker logging functionality to collect the logs.

  * **SendDockerLabels**: If `RelaySyslog` is true, should we augment JSON logs with some fields defined in Docker labels?
 This is a comma-separated list